alicelovescake/cash-app-98/README.md

 ### What if Cash App was invented in the 90s? 💡

-Introducing, **Cash App '98**, a state of the art (at its time) payment app that aims to redefine the value of money by making it universally accessible, at your fingertips.
+Introducing, **Cash App '98**, a state of the art (for its time) payment app that aims to redefine the value of money by making it universally accessible, at your fingertips.
 Imagine being able to connect your credit card and send money in an instant rather than enduring long bank wait times and expensive fees.
 Imagine capitalizing on the power of digital wallets to exceed the limits of what money transfer could do in the 90s.

 Now it is possible with an easy-to-use, desktop app that allows you to navigate your transactions with ease and joy!